PacktPublishing/Node-Cookbook-3rd-Ed/4-Connecting-with-Web-Protocols/content.md

 We'll provision our server for both `GET` and `POST` requests.

-Let's start with `GET` by requiring the http module and loading `form.html` for serving through `http.createServer`:
+Let's start with `GET` by requiring the core `http` module and loading `form.html` into memory, which we'll then serve via `http.createServer`:

 ```js
 const http = require('http')